dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3722: Extremism can result in violence regardless of beliefs.
+### T3722: Religious extremism has led to violence and human rights abuses.

 |Support|
 |---|